 9. South Ridge Trail

-It is a popular trail in Idyllwild hiking proceeding to Tahquitz peak, 12.6 long.
+It is a popular trail proceeding to Tahquitz Peak, 12.6 long.
 The route begins at 6800 feet with an elevation gain of 2000 m.

-Morning hours of summer are recommended for this hike, which offers spectacular views of Desert Divide, Strawberry valley, and beyond.
+Morning hours of summer are recommended for this hike, which offers spectacular views of the Desert Divide, Strawberry Valley, and beyond.

 The route begins from Saunders Meadow Rd, and the trailhead is tricky to access.
 The signboards in Saunders Meadow Rd led the visitors to the south ridge trail and forest access road.